sunglocto/pi/README.md

 # π
 [![Go](https://github.com/sunglocto/pi/actions/workflows/go.yml/badge.svg)](https://github.com/sunglocto/pi/actions/workflows/go.yml)
 ## the XMPP client from hell
+> it's 10% code.
+20% ai

-Experimental and extremely weird XMPP client made with Go.
+Experimental and extremely weird XMPP client written in Go.
 No solicitors.

-pi is currently pre-pre-pre-pre alpha software which you should not use right now.
+pi is currently pre-pre-pre-pre alpha software which you should not use as your primary XMPP client.

 pi uses [Fyne](https://fyne.io) for the frontend and uses the [Oasis SDK](https://github.com/jjj333-p/oasis-sdk) for XMPP functionality.